prateekralhan/Similar-Images-Search/README.md

 * Simply run the command ***pip install -r requirements.txt*** to install the necessary dependencies.

 ## Usage:
+1. Head over to [this link](https://github.com/ternaus/getsimilar) and follow the steps to generate/save the API Token.
-1. Simply run the command:
+2. Simply run the command:
 ```
 streamlit run app.py
 ```
-2. Navigate to http://localhost:8501 in your web-browser.
+3. Navigate to http://localhost:8501 in your web-browser.
-3. By default, streamlit allows us to upload files of **max.
+4. By default, streamlit allows us to upload files of **max.
 200MB**.
 If you want to have more size for uploading images, execute the command :
 ```
 streamlit run app.py --server.maxUploadSize=1028
 ```